lopsided98/decorum/README.md

 ## Construction and Conversions

-Proxy types are used via constructors and conversions from and into primitive floating-point types and other proxy types.
+Proxy types are used via constructors and conversions from and into primitive floating-point types and other compatible proxy types.

 | Method          | Input     | Output    | Violation |
 |-----------------|-----------|-----------|-----------|